-In 1904, Isabella Dunlap purchased the cottage from Bengston.
-Isabella is noted for her civic involvement in Orange City.; and at one time was the president of the Village Improvement Association, an active member of the Cemetery Association and the first woman on the Orange City Town Council.
+In 1904, Isabella Dunlap purchased the cottage from the Bengstons.
+It was at this time when the detached kitchen was joined to the principle structure by way of an enclosed catwalk.
+Isabella is noted for her civic involvement in Orange City.
+At one time, Isabella was the president of the Village Improvement Association, an active member of the Cemetery Association, and one of two women to first serve on the Orange City Town Council in 1921.

 In March 1909, Orange City had its most devastating fire, caused by an old oil stove in the house of Dr. Phillip W. Hill.
 The fire destroyed the Hill home and seven other structures on East Graves and North Oak Avenues.
 Mrs. Isabella Dunlap saved her cottage by connecting her own hose to a nearby fire hydrant, from which she sprayed down her cottage.
 During her ownership of the cottage Isabella married and changed her name to Isabella Gerhard.